auryn31/blog/content/posts/ivy-lee-e-ink-with-notion.md

 The Ivy Lee method is a way to be more productive.
 <!--more-->

 At the beginning of the 20th century, Charles M. Schwab was one of the richest men in the world. he was president of Bethlehem Steel and was trying to achieve constant improvement in his company. when he was not satisfied with the productivity of his employees, he hired Ivy Lee.
-A management consultant who was supposed to look for a solution.
+A management consultant was supposed to look for a solution.

-When Schwab asked him how he could create more, lee allegedly asked for just a few minutes of time with him and each of his managers.
+When Schwab asked him how he could create more, lee allegedly asked for just a few minutes with him and each of his managers.
 The price for his work: whatever it was worth to the company's president.
 Schwab was supposed to pay Lee only after three months - provided his method had worked.

 And the method worked so well that Schwab paid him $25,000 as a thank you (today that would be about $400,000).

 ## The method

-The method is basically quite simple.
+The method is quite simple.
 It consists of the following six steps:

 1. write down the six most important things for the next day (or today if you are doing it in the morning)
 2. prioritise these six items of their importance
 3. concentrate only on the first task of the list, until it is finished
-4. move to the next taska and keep all not finished tasks for the next day
+4. move to the next task and keep all not finished tasks for the next day
-5. repead this process every day
+5. repeat this process every day

-Thats it.
+That's it.
 There is nothing more.
 Pretty easy, right?

-If you want to find out more about the method and how it work, you can read more [here](https://jamesclear.com/ivy-lee).
+If you want to find out more about the method and how it works, you can read more [here](https://jamesclear.com/ivy-lee).

 ## How I use it

-In order to increase my own productivity, I now also use the method.
+To increase my productivity, I now also use the method.
 However, I don't apply it quite as stringently as described above.

 The book [make time](https://maketime.blog/) by Jake Knapp and John Zeratsky takes up the method.
 They say, that you should only look for one highlight for the day and not be so strict about the other items you write down.
 However, you should place one task above everything else and work through it.

 That's how I'm using it now.
 So it's a combination of make time and Ivy Lee.
-I write down fife or six tasks for the next day and mark the highlight.
+I write down five or six tasks for the next day and mark the highlight.

 I use it in Notion.
 So here I have my list of elements and also a calendar with my tasks for the day.
 It looks something like this: